-A brand’s voice and personality depend on the type of content it produces.
-The effectiveness of a brand’s marketing campaign depends on the delivery method of that content.
-The substance of your media is intimately involved in every step of the purchase decision-making process.
-It is the most stable mechanism of brand promotion.
+A brand’s voice and personality depend on the type of content used to craft that image.
+How you decide to manage that content is intimately involved in every step of the purchase decision-making process.
+It is the most stable mechanism for a brand promotion.

 A reputation…is it owned or earned?